rfortherestofus/api-food-asset-map/README.md

 - Liquor Stores
 - Restaurants
 - Restaurants (Fast Food)
+- Supermarkets

+There is one attribute that can apply across categories:

 - Stores that Accept SNAP/WIC
-- Supermarkets

 ### Neighborhoods